wavinginspace/video-store/README.md

 ## Add Title

-Users can add any number of films along with optional additional information for each title:
+Users can add any number of films along with optional additional information for each title.

 ![Add Title](./src/images/screenshots/addtitle.png)

 **Title** - Title of the film.
 **Collections** - Which collection(s) the film belongs in.
 Multiple collections can be selected.
 **Director** - Director(s) of the film.